cloudmesh/client/docs/source/old.rst

                 vm login [options...]       login to a server or execute commands on it vm list [options...]        same as command "list vm", please refer to it

+	    Tip:
+                give the VM name, but in a hostlist style, which is very convenient when you need a range of VMs e.g. sample[1-3] => ['sample1', 'sample2', 'sample3']
+                sample[1-3,18] => ['sample1', 'sample2', 'sample3', 'sample18']

             Examples:
                 vm start --count=5 --group=test --cloud=india
                         start 5 servers on india and give them group